CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 ### Manage Nodes

-Drag and drop servers and switches from the **System Palette** on the right into the workspace.

-You can choose your hardware model based on available NVIDIA Spectrum (SNXXXX) switches.
-This does not affect the simulation but acts as a macro to pre-populate the number of ports per switch model.
-You don’t need to use each port.
+You can drag servers and switches from the **System Palette** to the workspace.
+Air provides access to hardware models based on available NVIDIA Spectrum (SNXXXX) switches.
+The model does not affect the simulation, but allows Air to pre-populate the number of ports based on the switch model.
+You do not need to use each port.

-Select a node to view its properties.
+Select a node to view or edit its properties.

 - **Name**: Node hostname.
 - **Operating System**: Name of the OS that was installed on the node.
 The OS is installed automatically.
 - **CPUs**: Number of CPUs.
-Default 1-2 GB depending on Spectrum switch selected.
+The default is 1-2 GB depending on the Spectrum switch.
-- **Memory (GB)**: Amount of RAM.
-Default 2 GB.
+- **Memory (GB)**: Amount of RAM (default is 2 GB).
-- **Storage (GB)**: Amount of hard disk space.
-Default 10 GB.
+- **Storage (GB)**: Amount of hard disk space (default is 10 GB).
-- **Connectors**: Choose an available port to directly connect to any port on another node.
+- **Connectors**: Choose an available port to connect directly to any port on another node.

-- Make sure to click the **Update Node** button when finished making changes.
+Make sure to select **Update Node** when you are finished making changes.
+You can delete nodes by selecting **Delete Node**.
-- Delete a node with the **Delete Node** button.

 There are also various **Advanced Options**, such as enabling **UEFI Secure Boot**.